minirust/specr/specr-transpile/README.md

-# specr
+# specr-transpile

-specr helps building a `minirust` interpreter.
+specr-transpile helps building a `minirust` interpreter.
 It does that by transpiling the Pseudorust code to actual Rust code.

 The code is WIP, highly unstable.